citrix/workspace-linux-platform-optimization-sdk/docs/index.md

 Provide graphics output and user input services for OS environments that do not support X11.
 Plugins for decoding can be built independently of the other types, unless they need to control memory allocation.

-To test the sample plugins that can be built with this SDK, they may need to be renamed, and must be copied to the Receiver's installation directory.
+To test the sample plugins that can be built with this SDK, they may need to be renamed, and must be copied to the Workspace app's installation directory.

-The Receiver can also exploit additional plugins for accelerated audio and video codecs.
-Receiver can be configured to use GStreamer for audio, camera and multimedia functions, so such plugins are standard GStreamer components, and are not covered in the document.
+The Workspace app can also exploit additional plugins for accelerated audio and video codecs.
+Workspace app can be configured to use GStreamer for audio, camera and multimedia functions, so such plugins are standard GStreamer components, and are not covered in the document.

 There is also a UI Dialog abstraction which allows for the implementation of core dialogs to be replaced by the reimplementation of the UI Dialog Library.